callmetoto/Audiophiles/README.md

 ---

-## Prerequisites 🛠️

-This script requires **FFmpeg** and **FFprobe** to be globally available in your system path environment variables:

-1. Download the Windows pre-compiled distribution package from [gyan.dev](https://gyan.dev).
-2. Extract the archive and copy the folder contents to `C:\ffmpeg`.
-3. Add `C:\ffmpeg\bin` to your user profile environment **Path** variable settings.
-4. Open a fresh Command Prompt and verify using: `ffmpeg -version`.

----

 ## How to Use 🚀

-1. Download or clone `convert_audiophile_v4.bat` from this repository.
-2. Double-click the file to open the toolkit console.
+1. Open the toolkit console (`convert_audiophile_v4.bat` or via the installer).
-3. Select an operation profile configuration:
+2. Select an operation profile configuration:
    * **Option `1`:** Select a source FLAC directory and destination path via the visual browser menu window to run conversions.
    * **Option `2`:** Run a quick quality analysis audit on any folder to verify track alignment (`pcm_s24le` @ `96000 Hz / 192000 Hz`).